 Again, I’m not sure where this fear comes from.
 Nobody freaks out if you stuff yourself with bread and pasta, but as soon as you eat a whole chicken breast, people think your end is near.
 So let’s see why everybody needs to calm down.

 You often hear that a high protein intake causes dehydration.
-In genereal it is true that a high protein intake causes a high water intake, however the overall inpact on hydration is only minimal.
+In genereal it is true that a high protein intake causes a higher water intake, however the overall inpact on hydration is only minimal.
 To back that up, we have research showing no signs of dehydration in men consuming 3,6g of protein per kg bodymass (that’s a lot!).

 The dehydration myth seems to come from a study where dry rations for military personal were studied, showing a higher urine excretion with high protein rations.
 While this may prove useful in water restricted environments (like marshing through a desert), this isn’t of importance if you are able to drink as much water as you want.